What Is So Special About Managing Freelancers?

 What You Need to Know to Manage Freelancers

 You should be aware of the pros and cons of working with independent contractors.
 They are many, but in this article, we will focus on the ones most crucial in terms of management.
 Recommendations given below refer mostly to long-term cooperation, and/or working on big complicated projects.
-Also, you might want to check out some of our other materials on the subject.
-Such as this one.
+Also, you might want to check out our guide on how to manage remote teams.

 There are some distinctive cons, but mostly they can be generalized under one characteristic: unpredictability.
 Here are the top three problems you might encounter.